GaitiLab/nf-processes/modules/cellranger/README.md

 ## Inputs

-### Input directory for FASTQ files
+### Sample Input Option #1: Directory

-Running cellranger in Nextflow assumes an input directory of FASTQ files that, for each sample, contains 4 FASTQS:
+zthere are two possibilities for specifying the input FASTQ files required to run cellranger count.
+The first allows for specifying a directory that contains 4 FASTQS for every sample, with multiple samples permitted:

 * Index 1, as {sample}_I1_001.fastq.gz
 * Index 2, as {sample}_I2_001.fastq.gz